gavintreseder/pof/README.md

-## Installation
+# Installation
 Here is a step by step guide on how to install the pof-engine.
-It will get you to the point of having a local running instance
+It will get you to the point of having a local running instance.
+To access the development code base the following steps are requried:
+1. Install requirements
+2. Setup VSCode
+3. Clone the repository
+4. Setup a virtual environment

+The steps below explain how to complete this process in VS Code
-### Requirements
+## Requirements
 To download, view and execute the code base you will need:
 - Python: The easiest way to setup python is through anaconda. https://www.anaconda.com/products/individual
 - Git: An application for downloading the current repository from GitHub. https://git-scm.com/downloads
 - Visual Studio Code: The IDE for navigating and executing the code. https://code.visualstudio.com/download

-The setup process to run the application on an Essential Energy computer requires a software request for:
+Note: The setup process to run the application on an Essential Energy computer requires a software request for:
 1. Anaconda
+2. Git
-2. Visual Studio Code
+3. Visual Studio Code
-3. Git

-To access the development code base the following steps are requried:
-1. Clone the repository
-2. Setup a virtual environment

-The steps below explain how to complete this process in VS Code
+Once this has been approved they will be available for installation through the software centre

 ### VSCode Setup
 VSCode requires several extensions to be enabled.
 The following extensions can be installed by searching and installing from the activity bar (The box icon on the left hand side):